gabbor/jwalker/README.md

 As an example, it can solve *NPuzzle* ([Wikipedia](https://en.wikipedia.org/wiki/15_puzzle)) and *NQueens* ([Wikipedia](https://en.wikipedia.org/wiki/Eight_queens_puzzle)) out of the box.

 ## Overview
-To define your custom problem you must implement the [Problem](src/main/java/eth/epieffe/jwalker/Problem.java) interface.
+To define your custom graph you must implement the [Problem](src/main/java/eth/epieffe/jwalker/Problem.java) interface.
 For example implementations see [NPuzzleProblem](src/main/java/eth/epieffe/jwalker/npuzzle/NPuzzleProblem.java) or [NQueensProblem](src/main/java/eth/epieffe/jwalker/nqueens/NQueensProblem.java) classes.

-You also need to define a heuristic for that problem implementing the [Heuristic](src/main/java/eth/epieffe/jwalker/Heuristic.java) interface.
+You also need to define a heuristic for that graph implementing the [Heuristic](src/main/java/eth/epieffe/jwalker/Heuristic.java) interface.
 For example implementations see [NPuzzleHeuristic](src/main/java/eth/epieffe/jwalker/npuzzle/NPuzzleHeuristic.java) or [NQueensHeuristic](src/main/java/eth/epieffe/jwalker/nqueens/NQueensHeuristic.java) classes.

-Then you can try to find a solution for your problem using a built-in solver that can be instantiated using [Visits](src/main/java/eth/epieffe/jwalker/Visits.java) or [LocalSearches](src/main/java/eth/epieffe/jwalker/LocalSearches.java) classes.
+Then you can try to find a solution for your graph using a built-in solver that can be instantiated using [Visits](src/main/java/eth/epieffe/jwalker/Visits.java) or [LocalSearches](src/main/java/eth/epieffe/jwalker/LocalSearches.java) classes.

 ## Built-in algorithms
 Here we describe the built-in search algorithms.
 Developers may add new algorithms by implementing the relative Java interface.

 ### Visits
-A Visit algorithm starts from an initial (user defined) problem status and explores the move graph to find the shortest path possible that brings from the initial status to a correct solution.
+A Visit algorithm starts from an initial (user defined) graph status and explores the edge graph to find the shortest path possible that brings from the initial status to a correct solution.
 Some visits are guaranteed to find an optimal path, while others sacrifice optimality for efficiency.

 Implements the [Visit](src/main/java/eth/epieffe/jwalker/Visit.java) interface.